lampt224321/Facial_Recognition_CheckIn_Pi4_OpenCV/README.md

 # 🔐 Facial Recognition Check-In System with LED Door Simulation

-This project uses **face recognition** to simulate a **door opening/closing mechanism** using an **LED** on a Raspberry Pi.
+This project uses **face recognition** to simulate a **door opening/closing mechanism** using an **LED** on a Raspberry Pi 4.
 Once a face is successfully recognized from the dataset, the system will activate a GPIO pin to turn on the LED—mimicking a successful check-in and door access.

 ---